 The idea is to train yourself to recognise certain facts and ideas automatically.
 You should look at the front of each card one by one, try to remember what’s on the back, and then check if you were right.
 If you find certain cards too easy to remember, remove them from the pack.
 Keep practising until you have fewer than 20 cards remaining, at which point you should start adding an old card back in whenever you remove a card (the game is too easy with too few cards).

-There's an interactive web version on CRAM (we are not responsible for content on third-party websites)
+There's an interactive web version of the cards on CRAM (we are not responsible for content on third-party websites)